 O’ahu is a shopper’s delight, with trendy and high-end retailers offering the latest apparel, jewelry and lots more.
 Ward Centers spans several city blocks from Kewalo Basin to Ala Moana Beach Park in Honolulu.
 It features several different shopping complexes with everything from native books and psychic readings to chic clothing boutiques.
 Waikele Premium Outlets… Continue »

-Hawai’i burst into the America’s history nearly two decades before statehood when on Dec.
+Hawai’i burst into America’s history nearly two decades before statehood when, on Dec.
 7, 1941, it became the target of a Japanese attack on the U.S. Pacific fleet in Pearl Harbor.
-The attack, which claimed the lives of 2,388 military and civilian personnel, resulted in the damage or loss of 21 vessels and 170… Continue »
+The attack, which claimed the lives of 2,388 military and civilian personnel, resulted in the damage and/or loss of 21 vessels and 170 planes….
+Continue »

 O’ahu is home to many golf courses.
 Some of them are ultra-exclusive—operated only for military personnel or private club members—while some are so busy that tee times are difficult to arrange.
-Here is a brief list of some O‘ahu golf courses that are accessible to visitors: Municipal Courses Ala Wai Golf Course Pali Golf Course Ted Makalena courses in Kahuku, ‘Ewa Village and West Loch Resort Courses Hawai’i Prince Golf… Continue »
+Municipal Courses Ala Wai Golf Course Pali Golf Course Ted Makalena courses in Kahuku, ‘Ewa Village and West Loch Resort Courses Hawai’i Prince Golf… Continue »